Fringed long-footed myotis

 The fringed long-footed myotis (Myotis fimbriatus) is a species of vesper bat in the family Vespertilionidae.
 It is found in China, Taiwan and Hong Kong.

 The fringed long-footed myotis is described as having short, thick, brown fur with pale whitish fur ventrally.
-A captured female was measured with ears that were 14.4 mm long, a forearm 42.2 mm long, and a weight of 9.9 grams.
+A captured female was measured with ears that were 14.4 mm long, a forearm 42.2 mm long, and a weight of 9.9 g.

 Myotis fimbriatus is listed as being of least concern by the IUCN as of 2008.
 In 2000, Myotis fimbriatus was listed as being "lower risk/near threatened".

 The species Myotis taiwanensis, initially described as a subspecies of the large-footed bat (Myotis adversus) and reclassified into its own species in 2010, is now thought to be a subspecies of M. fimbriatus.